 All these people who hurl abuses to people who talk differently, or want to see reason in every crime especially crimes against women are looked down upon today.
 Especially when someone talks in favour of men they are termed as criminals very easily.

-One more incident that comes to my mind was a recent phenomenon of every one sharing a video of a woman beating a man mercilessly on the street and many men also pouncing on the boy.
-The merits of the case was not clear to anybody but still everyone (men/women alike) was sharing the same and commenting that women should be like that.
-This shows how easily we term a man as criminal and without knowing the extent of crime one has committed we almost instantly deliver the harshest possible punishment to him.
+One more incident that comes to my mind was a recent phenomenon of everyone sharing a video of a woman beating a man mercilessly on the street and many men also pouncing on the boy.
+The merits of the case were not clear to anybody but still, everyone (men/women alike) was sharing the same and commenting that women should be like that.
+This showed how easily we term a man as criminal and without knowing the extent of a crime one has committed we almost instantly deliver the harshest possible punishment to him.
 It is due to the internal misandry and our male personality as protector of women forces us to act like that.
-We forget all reasoning, and act in haste.
-When we see/hear some crime we think of stopping the same as that could affect our own mother/sister and never bother to think if the crime and punishment are commensurate to each other.
+We forget all reasoning and act in haste.
+When we see/hear some crime we think of stopping the same as that could affect our own mother/sister and never bother to think if the crime and punishment are commensurate with each other.

-So now you know why protesting against those rapes are not only limited to protesting against crime but also promoting misandry that eventually denies justice to men.
-Also when you look at the stats of crime against women, you will know how fake they are.
-But still they are not punished.
+So now you know why protesting against those rapes were not only limited to protesting against the particular crime but was also promoting misandry that eventually denies justice to men.
+Also when you look at the statistics of crimes against women, you will know how fake they are.
+But still, false accusers are not punished.
 Why?
 The reason we think women are so deprived that they are unable to prove their case.
 We do not consider that women too can be criminals and hence we ignore the need of punishing them for false complaints.
 This is the same misandry in us and the protector mindset that forces us to commit more suicide as we (men) always think that we (men) are to be blamed for all mishaps happening around us.
 So now you know when we protest against creating madness in the name of rape, we only want to say “please note that not 24K rapes reported every year are like Delhi or Mumbai.
 And please understand no state, no police can guarantee 100% security for its people.
-So we need be safe first.
-We need to take responsibility of our safety.”
+So, we need to be safe first.
+We need to take responsibility for our safety.”
 If I am going to a criminal den, I should be ready for an assault or even murder.
 Do you think that will be a men’s rights issue in India?

-I am sure there are many who will still think that I am very weak, loser or may be need help.
+I am sure there are many who will still think that I am very weak, loser or maybe need help.
 Some others may think I am a male chauvinist who thinks men are superior to women.
-Then I would request you to please go back and start from the beginning and see if in any case I have tried to prove my superiority.
+Then I would request them to please go back and start from the beginning and see if in any case, I have tried to prove my superiority.
 If you think you are strong enough, what do you think you will do as an innocent man when you are trapped by a woman?
 I have asked this question to many people who claimed they were strong and they have almost always given me a reply that they will commit murder.
-Yes, when you think of yourself as too much powerful and in reality you can’t achieve any of your goals peaceful way you need to resort to crime.
+Yes, when you think of yourself as too powerful and in reality you can’t achieve anything, you need to resort to crime.
 But that is not what we want.
 We don’t want common men to turn into criminal right?

 So that now you know that the concept of misandry is not funny, rather it is a reality today, you need to decide to stop spreading misandry in any form from today.
 But only being aware and not doing anything is not enough.
-Remember if we have so many gender biased laws that are killing thousands of men every year and ruining so many families.
-I am sure most of you are not agreeing with this weak logic, and hence I would request you to check the NCRB stats and read this to understand why we need gender neutral laws.
+Remember if we have so many gender-biased laws that are killing thousands of men every year and ruining so many families, we are denying justice to all those people.
+I am sure most of you will not agree with this weak logic, and hence I would request you to check the NCRB stats and read this to understand why we need gender-neutral laws.

 Stop spreading misandry today.
-Demand for punishment of criminal women and ensure justice in India.
+Demand for the punishment of criminal women and ensure justice in India.